2019 International Championship

-Tournament format
+Format

 The event was the eighth iteration of the International Championship, having been first held in 2012.
 The event took place from 4–11 August 2019 at the Baihu Media Broadcasting Centre in Daqing, China.
 The event was the second ranking tournament of the 2019/20 snooker season after the 2019 Riga Masters won by Yan Bingtao.

 Qualifying for the event was held from 14 to 17 June 2019 at the Ponds Forge International Sports Centre in Sheffield, England, featuring one first round match.
 Matches were played as best-of-11- until the semi-finals, which were played as best-of-17-frames, whilst the final was played as a best-of-19-frames.

 Prize fund

 The championship total fund was higher than that of the previous year's event, with a total of £802,000 (up from £775,000).
 The winner of the event received the same prize money as in previous years, at £175,000.
 The breakdown of prize money for this year is shown below: